Press ESC to close

 Without a doubt, Ellyse Perry is one of the greatest players in women’s cricket.
 There are quite a few all-rounders like her in the modern-day game.

 Perry played her first T20 World Cup game on June 12, 2009, against New Zealand.
-She had a quiet debut edition, scoring only 4 runs and taking 2 wickets.
+She had a quiet debut edition, scoring only four runs and taking two wickets.

-But her best performance came in the 2014 iteration, scoring 106 runs and grabbing 8 wickets to help Australia make a hat-trick of their T20 World Cup win.
+But her best performance came in the 2014 iteration.
+She scored 106 runs and grabbed eight wickets to help Australia make a hat-trick of their T20 World Cup wins.

-Perry has featured in 42 matches, scoring 371 runs and taking 40 wickets in the global T20 event.
-She was part of Australia’s all 6 T20 World Cup victories.
+Thus far, Perry has featured in 47 matches, scoring 503 runs and taking 40 wickets in the T20 event.
+She has been part of all six of Australia’s T20 World Cup victories.

 Sophie Devine | New Zealand

-Sophie Devine has been a consistent performer for New Zealand in the Women’s T20 World Cup since her debut in 2009.
-Her first match was against Australia on June 12, though she couldn’t contribute much, going wicketless for a 25-run spell.
+Sophie Devine has been a Women’s T20 World Cup winner.
+She played her first match against Australia on June 12, 2009, though she didn’t contribute much, going wicketless for a 25-run spell.

-But in the next 6 editions, from 2010 to 2020, Devine amassed 80+ runs and took 3+ wickets in each iteration.
-Her best all-round performance came in 2016, when she scored 120 runs and took 9 scalps.
+But in the next six editions, from 2010 to 2020, Devine amassed 80-plus runs and took three-plus wickets in each iteration.
+Her best all-round performance came in 2016, when she scored 120 runs and took nine scalps.

-Devine has been the White Ferns’ backbone in the T20 World Cup, having played 32 matches with 671 runs and 29 wickets to her name.
+Devine has been the White Ferns’ backbone in the tournament, having played 38 matches with 785 runs and 29 wickets to her name.

 Suzie Bates | New Zealand

-Bates has turned up in 36 matches, scoring 1066 runs along with taking 10 wickets.
+Till now, Bates has turned up in 42 matches, scoring 1216 runs and taking 11 wickets.
 In the 2023 edition, she became the first batter to score 1000 runs in Women’s T20 World Cup history.

 Chamari Athapaththu | Sri Lanka